Cairi-S/tom-poulson/README.md

 - As a Potential Collaborator I want to be able to find clear examples of the types of projects the musician participates in to know if they would be a suitable collaborator.
     * The Home page details the musicians capabilities as a soloist while the Ensembles and Projects page shows the different ensemble sizes that the musician is used to performing with (5 musicians and 10 musicians) as well as non-standard instrumentation (performances including choreography, acting and electronics).
 Over time this page will be updated to include additional ensembles and projects to further showcase the musicians artistry.
 - As a Potential Collaborator, I want to find links to the musicians social media channels to check they are actively performing.
     * The footer of every page includes links to the musicians active social media channels.
-Each link opens in a seperate tab so the user does not need to navagate away from the website.
+Each link opens in a separate tab so the user does not need to navigate away from the website.

 **MANUAL TESTING**